muddykat-tech/Gold-Guild-Patch/readme.md

 #### 1. **Patch the Surface Allocation Check (v1.1 approach)**
 Remove the conditional check against `TextureCaps` during surface allocation, forcing the game to always apply power-of-two padding when appropriate.

-- Small binary patch with minimal footprint
+- Really small patch
-- Works regardless of the actual `D3DCAPS8` values returned
 - Minimal impact on unrelated systems or rendering paths
 - **Highly version-specific**: This method depends on the decompiled layout of the GOG release; other builds (e.g., retail CD or Steam) would require separate patches due to differences in compilation and layout

 #### 2. **Hook and Correct at Runtime (v1.0 approach)**
 Inject a trampoline into the surface allocation function to dynamically recalculate and enforce power-of-two surface dimensions at runtime.

-- Enables dynamic logic correction without modifying existing control flow
-- Slightly more invasive than method 1, but robust and accurate
+- More invasive than method.
+- Fixes *all* possible calls to the surface allocation function, not just the calls identified in memory at `0x004770A0`
-- Requires access to the D3D8 device pointer and in-depth knowledge of the function's calling conventions
+- Requires access to the D3D8 device pointer and in-depth knowledge of the function's calling conventions.
-- **Also version-specific**, due to address and layout differences between builds
+- **Also version-specific**, due to address and layout differences between builds this time due to the D3D8 device pointer requirement.

 #### 3. **Intercept Direct3D8 via Wrapper (`d3d8.dll` Proxy)**
 Create or modify a `d3d8.dll` proxy to intercept `GetDeviceCaps`, injecting the missing texture capability flags (e.g., `D3DPTEXTURECAPS_POW2`) before the data reaches the game.

 - Preserves original game logic and compatibility paths
-- Can be layered into existing Direct3D8-to-9 wrappers like dgVoodoo or DXWrapper
 - **Game-version independent**: Does not rely on binary layout, making it the most portable of the three solutions

 ### Summary

-The rendering issue is caused by the game's hardcoded reliance on legacy `D3DCAPS8` flags that are no longer reported on modern systems.
-The global struct at `0x014ce740` reflects the result of `GetDeviceCaps`, and the absence of `D3DPTEXTURECAPS_POW2` causes improper surface sizing.
+The rendering issue stems from the game's hardcoded reliance on legacy `D3DCAPS8` flags that are no longer reported by modern DirectX drivers.
+Specifically, the global structure at `0x014CE740` stores the result of `GetDeviceCaps`, and the absence of the `D3DPTEXTURECAPS_POW2` flag leads to incorrect surface sizing.

+Originally, **DxWrapper** did not support overriding texture capability flags, but recent versions have introduced support for this via the `SetPOW2Caps` option.
+As a result, **DxWrapper** is now the recommended solution, as it works across all versions of the game.

+In contrast, this patch is limited to the **GOG version** of *Europa 1400: Gold*.
+Its main advantage is that it's a lightweight, targeted fix without the overhead of a full wrapper.

 ### Execution Flow Diagram